Solana's UX Gap in 2026: Why Adoption Hinges on Simpler DeFi

 DeFi dominance: Leading in stablecoins, DEX volume, and liquid staking (DefiLlama).

-Institutional adoption: JPMorgan, R3, and Keel are investing heavily in RWA on Solana.
-Galaxy Digital's recent bond issuance on Solana sets the tone for where institutions are heading in 2026 (Bloomberg).
+Institutional adoption: JPMorgan, R3, and Keel invested heavily in RWA on Solana, and Galaxy Digital's late-2025 bond issuance set the tone for where institutions are heading (Bloomberg).
+The demand is real - even Wall Street wants in on DeFi.

 The infrastructure is there.
 The liquidity is there.
 The backing is there.
-What's missing is the UX layer that makes it all accessible.
+What's still thin is the UX layer that makes it all accessible.

 The UX problems holding Solana back